Gobinath-Periyasamy/Algorithm--1-Prim-s-and-Kruskal-algorithm/README.md

 1. To Execute PrimsKruskalAlgo.exe to execute both Prim's and Krushkal Algorithm at a time, (or Else to execute PrimAlgo.exe or Krushkal.exe to execute separately)
 2. To Enter the Number of Vertices : Eg : 7
 3. To Enter Diagonal Elements for given number of Vertices.
-(Please use the given sample values (bullet # 5) to copy paste)
+(For easy testing purpose, Please use the given sample values (given bullet number 5) to copy paste if needed)

     Eg :